timrentenaar/DWDA/README.md

+# Read me
+This repository contains
+- a cheat sheet that can be used during the midterm exam
+- flashcard that can be used to memorize material for the midterm exam

+If there is anything missing or incorrect please contact me.
+Below is a study plan for the midterm.

 # Midterm study plan

 Here is a study plan for the midterm exam.
 This study plan includes reading material, exercise topics and flashcards for memorization.
 This study plan does not include a studying schedule, because this is something that differs from person to person.